 Get empowerment.
 Event managers often operate independently, but for many reasons their expertise isn’t always shared.
 As an event manager make sure to team up with your marketing or communication peers and get the mandate and empowerment from your management.
 Orchestrate this joint approach in time and benefit from a smart and powerful cooperation for all your upcoming events.

 Built in throwback moments.
 Upon the start of your event, make sure to look back.
 Give the audience a quick overview of previous event outcomes.
 Maybe even show a little video impression.
-It helps repeat attendees to freshen up their memory and it shows new attendees how valuable the last event was [and what they have missed!].
+It helps repeat attendees to freshen up their memory and it shows new attendees how valuable the last event was .

 Built a community – with your speakers.
-Invite speakers from upcoming editions for current editions.
+Invite future speakers from upcoming editions for your current edition.
 As such they can get an idea on what to expect during their contribution and they are able to already connect to the audience.
-You might even want to spend an alignment session with all speakers.
+You might even want to spend an “alignment session” with all speakers.
 An exclusive moment to get to know each other and hear about everyone’s different approaches to the event theme.
 An investment that will cost you time, but that will bring a stronger focus among all of your guest speakers.

 Evaluate.
 Now that your event is over, it is already time to prepare for the next one.
 With a joint approach of event manager, communication/marketing manager and general management, it is valuable to go over the evaluation results together.
-Or better, ask the audience live and onsite a number of evaluating questions [e.g. with help of Sendsteps audience response technology].
+Or better, ask the audience live and onsite a number of evaluating questions .
 Like “do you expect to come for the next edition?”.
 Vulnerable maybe, but better discuss the outcomes at the spot than speculate once everyone is gone.
 Learn from the past edition, share it with your speakers and apply lessons learned in every new edition!

 Now, are you ready for your next event?

-PS: One picture published in this blog article has been made by event photographer Ramon van Jaarsveld.
-Last month Ramon suddenly passed away.
+PS: Two pictures published in this blog article have been made by event photographer Ramon van Jaarsveld.
+Last year Ramon suddenly passed away.
 In dear memory I’d like to still use his work and with it think back of the pleasant cooperation we had during the many events throughout the years.